danielbarnes175/danielbarnes175.github.io/_projects/BossFightBattlegrounds.markdown

 ## Final Product

-When we were presenting to class, we created this poster to sum up our project.
+When we were presenting to the class, we created this poster to sum up our project.

 <embed class="image-responsive" src="../assets/img/projects/BFB/BFB_FinalReport.pdf" type="application/pdf" width="800px" height="800px">